Read the Inaugural address by Henrik Enderlein | Governance in a changing world

 In addition to the Master of Public Policy (MPP) and Master of International Affairs (MIA), the Hertie School offers an Executive Master of Public Administration (Executive MPA), with around 600 students currently enrolled.
 More than 60 PhD students are enrolled in its Doctoral Programme in Governance.
 The Hertie School’s Executive Education programme has welcomed well over 1,700 participants since it began in 2004.

-Some 1,500 graduates since the Hertie School’s founding in 2003 now pursue careers in policymaking, corporate strategy, public and regulatory affairs, development and academia, to name a few.
-Global issues like climate change, energy, urbanisation and security increasingly require professionals who can tackle problems involving multiple layers of governance.
-Graduates are equipped with the tools to do this, and are supported by a diverse, international, professional network.
+Since the Hertie School’s founding in 2003, around 1,500 graduates now pursue careers in policymaking, corporate strategy, public and regulatory affairs, development and academia, to name a few.
+Global issues such as climate change, energy, urbanisation and security increasingly require professionals who can tackle problems involving multiple layers of governance.
+Graduates are equipped with the tools to do this, and are supported by a diverse, international and professional network.

-Through its many events, and backed by the international, cultural and political resources of Berlin, the Hertie School is a vital platform for public debate in a capital of ever-growing importance in Europe.
+Through its many events, and backed by the international, cultural and political resources of Berlin, the Hertie School is a vital platform for public debate in a European capital that continues to grow in importance.
 The school regularly convenes experts, public leaders, faculty and students to discuss current governance challenges.

 I warmly invite you to read more about the Hertie School.
 We hope to welcome you on our campus in the near future.